 By paying careful attention to the design of aspect-core interfaces, builders of aspect-oriented programming environments may be able to help a programmer focus more easily on code relating to a task, aiding the programmer's ability to complete some tasks.
 Tool support, such as an impact analyzer, might also help a programmer cope with different kinds of aspect-core interfaces.
-While we have provided a highlevel definition of aspect-core interface, this remains vague as significant work is required to understand the true nature of the coupling between aspects and core code.
+We have provided a high-level definition of the concept of an aspect-core interface; more work is required to refine and characterize this interface.